A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy

 This can be explained by the fact that the smaller growth rate slows down all the evolutionary dynamics, hence it takes longer for the fittest trait to be selected.
-Furthermore, the model is restricted to values $y\leq 1$, hence the theoretical value $\bar{y}>1$ is unattainable; the convergence to $1$ necessarily takes place from below and this makes the uninfected population more susceptible to the infection.
+Furthermore, in this case $\bar{y}=1$, meaning that the theoretical results need to take into account the fact that the fittest trait is not in the interior of $Y$; the convergence to $1$ necessarily takes place from below and this makes the uninfected population more susceptible to the infection.
 We remark that longer numerical simulations confirm the convergence towards $1$ with the associated cell densities (not shown).
 However, the equilibrium is reached only after a very long time, therefore from the application point of view we should note that the treatment outcome is slightly better than expected (although still not successful).

-\paragraph{Inhomogeneous oxygen distribution}
+\subsubsection{\giulia{Inhomogeneous oxygen distribution (\exponeb)}}

 We now increase the model complexity by considering spatial homogeneities of the oxygen.
 We consider the following oxygen spatial profiles: \begin{enumerate} \item ${O}(\vec{x}) = O_m+(O_M-O_m) e^{\frac{\abs{\vec{x}}^2}{20}} $ (antigaussian); \item ${O}(\vec{x}) = O_m+\Bigl[\dfrac{1}{2}+\dfrac{1}{\pi}\,\arctan\Bigl(\dfrac{x_1}{2}\Bigr)\Bigr] (O_M-O_m)$ (step-like profile). \end{enumerate} The first profile is chosen to qualitatively resemble the oxygen distribution obtained after the tumour's consumption and we expect to observe dynamics somehow similar to the ones described below when we drop the stationarity assumption.
 The second one represents a tumour that grows at the boundary between two regions with significantly different vascularisation.